Ibanag language: Distribution and dialects

 Ibanag is spoken in various areas of the Northeastern Philippines, but principally in the provinces of Isabela and Cagayan; there are minor differences between these areas in the way that Ibanag is spoken.
 Ibanag spoken in Tuguegarao, the capital of Cagayan (the northernmost of the two provinces), is considered the standard dialect.
 Native speakers of Ibanag are usually able to determine by pronunciation and accent whether another speaker is from Tuguegarao.

 In Tuguegarao, before the arrival of the Spanish, the language predominantly spoken was Irraya, which is now an almost-extinct dialect of Gaddang.
 The Spanish introduced Ibanag to the city from Lal-lo (formerly the city of Nueva Segovia) and established the language as the lingua franca of the Northeastern Philippines.
 However, since the introduction of Ilocano settlers in the late 20th century, Ilocano has supplanted Ibanag as the region's common language.

+As Ibanag was the lingua franca of Northeast Philippines, many native speakers of Gaddang, Itawis, Agta, Atta, Yogad, Isneg, Malaweg, and even Ilocano speak it.

-Ibanag speakers who originate from Cauayan and Illagan, the two major cities of Isabela Province, have a "hard" accent, whereas the form of Ibanag spoken in Tuguegarao is alleged to have a Hispanic quality.
+Ibanag speakers who originate from Cauayan and Ilagan, the two major cities of Isabela Province, have a "hard" accent, whereas the form of Ibanag spoken in Tuguegarao is alleged to have a Hispanic quality.
 However, speakers of Ibanag from Northern Cagayan have a more complex accent.
 As an example, Ibanang speakers from towns in Northern Cagayan, which includes Abulug, Aparri, Camalaniugan, Pamplona, as well as Lal-lo, tend to replace [p] with [f].